kubernetes/enhancements/keps/sig-storage/661-statefulset-volume-resize/README.md

 #### API Changes

-We are adding a new array field to the StatefulSet status object (###-Feedback).
+We are [adding a new array field to the StatefulSet status object](#feedback).
 I don't believe this change will impact any existing clients/tools - but to be careful, we should not expose this field in the API server as long as the feature flag described above is disabled.
 (We technically can't put a struct field behind a feature flag - but, by marking it as `omitempty` and putting the logic that populates it in the StatefulSet controller, behind a feature flag, we can effectively hide it from the API server)

-Apart from mitigating the risk of breaking changes, the new [feedback](###-Feedback) machanism might not be immediately intuitive to all users and/or immediately be adapted by all deployment tools.
+Apart from mitigating the risk of breaking changes, the new [feedback](#feedback) machanism might not be immediately intuitive to all users and/or immediately be adapted by all deployment tools.
 We'll have to provide documentation and examples for how to use it and push for adaption by deployment tools. (such as Helm)

 #### Changes To Revision Control